bclins/bclins.github.io/spring25/cs461/notes.md

 Then we talked about Boolean circuits which are formed by AND, OR, and NOT gates.

-1. Show that you can construction the function IF A THEN B ELSE C for any Boolean inputs A, B, C using AND, OR, and NOT gates.
+1. Show that you can construct the function IF A THEN B ELSE C for any Boolean inputs A, B, C using AND, OR, and NOT gates.

 2. Use mathematical induction to prove the following: